 The statements in this report include forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These forwardlooking statements are based on current expectations and beliefs and involve numerous risks and uncertainties that could cause actual results to differ materially from expectations.
 These forward-looking statements speak only as of the date hereof or as of the dates indicated in the statements and should not be relied upon as predictions of future events, as we cannot assure you that the events or circumstances reflected in these statements will be achieved or will occur.
 You can identify forward-looking statements by the use of forward-looking terminology including "believes," "expects," "may," "will," "should," "seeks," "intends," "plans," "pro forma," "estimates," "anticipates," or the negative of these words and phrases, other variations of these words and phrases or comparable terminology.
-The forward-looking statements relate to, among other things: possible impact of future accounting rules on AMD's condensed consolidated financial statements; demand for AMD's products; the growth, change and competitive landscape of the markets in which AMD participates; international sales will continue to be a significant portion of total sales in the foreseeable future; that AMD's cash, cash equivalents and short-term investment balances and cash flows from operations together with the availability under that certain revolving credit facility (the Revolving Credit Agreement) and commercial paper program will be sufficient to fund AMD's operations including capital expenditures and purchase commitments over the next 12 months and beyond; AMD's ability to obtain sufficient external financing on favorable terms, or at all; AMD's expectation that based on management's current knowledge. the potential liability related to AMD's current litigation will not have a material adverse effect on its financial position, results of operation or cash flows; anticipated ongoing and increased costs related to enhancing and implementing information security controls; all unbilled accounts receivables are expected to be billed and collected within 12 months; revenue allocated to remaining performance obligations that are unsatisfied which will be recognized in the next 12 months; and a small number of customers will continue to account for a substantial part of AMD's revenue in the future.
-For a discussion of the factors that could cause actual results to differ materially from the forward-looking statements, see "Part II, Item 1A-Risk Factors" and the "Financial Condition" section set forth in "Part I, Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations," or MD&A, and such other risks and uncertainties as set forth below in this report or detailed in our other Securities and Exchange Commission (SEC) reports and filings.
+The forward-looking statements relate to, among other things: possible impact of future accounting rules on AMD's condensed consolidated financial statements; demand for AMD's products; the growth, change and competitive landscape of the markets in which AMD participates: international sales will continue to be a significant portion of total sales in the foreseeable future; that AMD's cash, cash equivalents and short-term investment balances and cash flows from operations together with the availability under the revolving credit facility (the Revolving Credit Agreement) and commercial paper program will be sufficient to fund AMD's operations including capital expenditures and purchase commitments over the next 12 months and beyond: AMD's ability to access capital markets should it require additional funds; anticipated ongoing and increased costs related to enhancing and implementing information security controls: all unbilled accounts receivables are expected to be billed and collected within 12 months: a small number of customers will continue to account for a substantial part of AMD's revenue in the future; the legal and regulatory environment relating to emerging technologies; and AMD expects to fund stock repurchases through cash generated from operations.
+For a discussion of the factors that could cause actual results to differ materially from the forwardlooking statements, see "Part II.
+Item 1A-Risk Factors" and the "Financial Condition" section set forth in "Part I, Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations," or MD&A, and such other risks and uncertainties as set forth below in this report or detailed in our other Securities and Exchange Commission (SEC) reports and filings.
 We assume no obligation to update forward-looking statements.